turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 - [Create a Static Exception to a Guardrails Policy](/guardrails/docs/getting-started/getting-started-aws/create-static-exception/)

-In the [previous runbook](guardrails/docs/getting-started/getting-started-aws/create_static_exception) we showed how to create a static exception.
-In this one, we’ll show how to make exceptions dynamically, based on resource tags..
+In the [previous guide](guardrails/docs/getting-started/getting-started-aws/create_static_exception) we showed how to create a static exception.
+In this one, we’ll show how to make exceptions dynamically, based on resource tags.

 ## Step 1: Locate the policy pack